MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-You can see that above Python code uses a field *selection* which contains the id of the selected item in our table.
+You can see that the above Python code uses a field *selection* which contains the ID of the selected item in our table.
 We have to add this *Field* to our *\*.script* file, too.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan